 When you name the Prostate Cancer Foundation in your Will, you create a legacy of hope for men facing prostate cancer.

 With a gift through your Will or Living Trust, you retain full use of your gift property during your life.
 Bequests and gifts through Living Trusts can be of any size and may be of cash, securities, real estate or other property.
-For more information, please contact Ben Engel at 1-800-757-CURE (2873).
+For more information, visit here or please contact Melanie Ranen at 1-800-757-CURE (2873).

 Individual Retirement Account (IRA)